PostgREST/postgrest/docs/references/auth.rst

 JWT Cache
 ---------

 PostgREST validates ``JWTs`` on every request.
-We can cache ``JWTs`` to avoid this performance overhead.
+Signature validation (especially asymmetric such as RSA) is slow and we can cache ``JWT`` validation results to avoid this performance overhead.

-To enable JWT caching, the config :code:`jwt-cache-max-lifetime` is to be set.
-It is the maximum number of seconds for which the cache stores the JWT validation results.
+JWT caching is automatically enabled unless the config :code:`jwt-cache-max-entries` is set to 0.

-The cache uses the :code:`exp` claim to set the cache entry lifetime.
-If the JWT does not have an :code:`exp` claim, it uses the config value.
-See :ref:`jwt-cache-max-lifetime` for more details.
+See :ref:`jwt-cache-max-entries` for more details.

 .. note::